 The academic advisor serves as the person responsible for approving changes in a student’s contractual plan, for authorizing course registration, and for supervising the formation of required faculty committees, such as for the thesis or for the comprehensive exam.

-For questions regarding the Communication Studies M. A. degree program, contact the program coordinator, or the department chair, Dr. Beth S. Bennett.
+For questions regarding the Communication Studies M. A. degree program, contact the C&IS Office of Graduate Studies, or the department chair, Dr. Margaret D’Silva.
 Distance learning students specializing in Organizational Leadership should contact Dr. Nikita Harris, who coordinates the on-line emphasis for BamaByDistance.